garybgenett/gary-os/README.md

     * <http://lukeluo.blogspot.com/2013/06/grub-how-to-4-memdisk-and-loopback.html>
     * <http://wiki.osdev.org/GRUB_2#Disk_image_instructions>

 For convenience and supportability, this case has also been automated in the `grub.sh` script.
 The `gary-os.grub.*` file in the root download directory contains an archive of the output of this script.
 However, for this case the script will need to be run locally.
-The [Windows Dual-Boot] section above has more details on the `grub.sh` script and its usage and output.
+The [Windows] section above has more details on the `grub.sh` script and its usage and output.

 Instructions for Grub "rescue" image installation to hard disk: